benfoxall/benfoxall.github.com/_posts/2013-08-28-phantomjs-webserver.md

 (tl;dr - deployed example [here](http://quiet-lowlands-5118.herokuapp.com/) &amp; more involved app [here](http://phantomjs-webserver-example.herokuapp.com/))

-Starting with a base PhantomJS script - this loads the Oxfordshire [lanyrd page](http://lanyrd.com/places/oxfordshire/) and outputs the names of any upcoming events.
+Let's start with a base PhantomJS script - this loads the Oxfordshire [lanyrd page](http://lanyrd.com/places/oxfordshire/) and outputs the names of any upcoming events:

 {% highlight javascript %}
 var page = new WebPage();